-There is no 'Winterlicious' festival for Toronto's homeless people.
+There is no 'Winterlicious' festival for Toronto's homeless people

 Food journalist Marion Kane said:

 This single warming centre for all of Toronto should never have opened in a hallway, in a government building, without kitchen access.
-It is yet another example of Toronto's homeless emergency that Mayor John Tory and City Council are ignoring.
+It is yet another example of Toronto's homeless emergency that Mayor John Tory and city council are ignoring.

 Sign the petition calling on Mayor Tory to declare homelessness an emergency here.